Grounding or Guessing? Visual Signals for Detecting Hallucinations in Sign Language Translation: Experiments and Results

-First, reliability features are extracted following the methodology of Section \ref{sec:method}, with the detailed algorithm provided in Appendix \ref{sec:app_algo}.
+First, reliability features are extracted following the methodology described in Section~\ref{sec:method}, with the detailed algorithm provided in Appendix~\ref{sec:app_algo}.

-Next, the hallucination detection model is trained to identify hallucinated outputs, leveraging both our grounding-based reliability signals (visual features) and the baseline features described in Section \ref{sec:baselines}, all integrated within the META (ours) framework.
-Accuracy is computed at a 0.5 threshold, while isotonic regression is employed to predict both $\mathrm{CHAIR}$ and its complement $(1-\mathrm{CHAIR})$.
+Next, we train regression models for hallucination detection and for predicting CHAIR from these features, yielding reliability weights.
+The hallucination detection model is trained to identify hallucinated outputs, leveraging both our grounding-based reliability signals (visual features) and the baseline features described in Section~\ref{sec:baselines}, all integrated within the \textbf{META (ours)} framework.
+Accuracy is computed at a 0.5 threshold against the CHAIR-based detection label, where samples with $\mathrm{CHAIR}>0$ are labeled as 1 (hallucinated) and others as 0.
+Isotonic regression is employed to predict both $\mathrm{CHAIR}$ and its complement $(1-\mathrm{CHAIR})$.
 Evaluation metrics include AUROC (AUC), AUPRC (AP), and ACC@0.5 (ACC).
 The resulting weights are further examined for their transferability across datasets and model families.

-Finally, the behavior of reliability is analyzed under both visual and linguistic degradations.
-Stress tests cover Gaussian noise, temporal downsampling, and random frame dropping on the visual side, as well as wrong-start prompt prefixes to assess language-model dominance during decoding.
-In addition to CHAIR, the analysis tracks how BLEU~\citep{papineni2002bleu} an $n$-gram precision metric and chrF~\citep{popovic2015chrf} a character-$n$-gram F-score sensitive to morphological variation, evolve under these perturbations and how their trends correlate with reliability.
+Finally, reliability behavior is analyzed under both visual and linguistic degradations.
+Stress tests include Gaussian noise, temporal downsampling, and random frame dropping on the visual side, as well as wrong-start prompt prefixes to assess language-model dominance during decoding.
+In addition to CHAIR, the analysis tracks how BLEU~\citep{papineni2002bleu}, an $n$-gram precision metric, and chrF~\citep{popovic2015chrf}, a character-$n$-gram F-score sensitive to morphological variation, evolve under these perturbations and how their trends correlate with reliability.

 Evaluation includes correlations between reliability and $\mathrm{CHAIR}$ (Pearson, Spearman), regression fits ($R$ against $1-\mathrm{CHAIR}$), calibration robustness under cross-dataset/model transfer, and ablations comparing feature vs.\ counterfactual signals and pooling operators (mean vs.\ tail-10\%).
 Implementation details appear in Appendix~\ref{app:impl_detail}.